Category: Animal Health (Page 2 of 6)

 How to be better at dealing with pinkeye in cattle

 How to be better at dealing with pinkeye in cattlePinkeye is a very common as well as a highly contagious disease in cattle.
-Once it shows up if you do not take proper steps immediately it can quickly affect all of your cattle.
+Once it shows up, if you do not take proper steps immediately, it can quickly affect all of your cattle.

 Continue reading

-Should we now be more concerned about Bovine Leukemia Virus?Bovine Leukemia Virus is a hidden but damaging infection.
-In fact, this thing could be in your herd right now and you would likely not even know it is there.
-It already has a major impact on the cattle industry at large.
+Important things to know about Bovine Leukemia virusBovine Leukemia Virus is a hidden but damaging infection.
+In fact, it could be in your herd right now, and you would likely not even know it is there.
+It already has a significant impact on the cattle industry at large.

 This virus has already caused significant losses in the cattle industry, though currently more in the dairy industry than in the beef one.
-Your more direct cost will be due to loss of production, veterinary costs, as well as replacement costs from the death of affected animals.
+Your more direct cost will be due to loss of production, veterinary expenses, as well as replacement costs from the death of affected animals.
 Some of your indirect costs will be from loss of revenue due to the restrictions placed on your operation.
 A large Northeast slaughter plant that processes 350,000 cattle each year will condemn about 2,000 carcasses due to this disease.

 Continue reading